SlowMo24/ChangesetMD/README.md

 ChangesetMD works with python 2.7 and Python 3.5.

-Aside from postgresql, ChangesetMD depends on the python libraries psycopg2 and lxml.
+Aside from postgresql (9.5+), ChangesetMD depends on the python libraries psycopg2 and lxml.
 On Debian-based systems this means installing the python-psycopg2 and python-lxml packages.

 If you are using `pip` and `virtualenv`, you can install all dependencies with `pip install -r requirements.txt`.